gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 #include <m5_mmap.h>
 //
 ```

 ---

 ## 01-annotate-this

 Then, we will need to input the "magic" address depending on the ISA.
-Note that the default "magic" address is `0xFFFF0000`, which is the X86's "magic" address.
+Note that the default "magic" address is `0xFFFF0000`, which is X86's "magic" address.
 Therefore, if we do not do this step for this example, the address version of m5ops will still work.
 However, it will not work if we are on an Arm machine.

 ```cpp
 // Use the m5op_addr to input the "magic" address
     m5op_addr = 0XFFFF0000;
 //
 ```

 Next, we need to open `/dev/mem/` and set up the address range for the m5ops.
 Note that this step requires the process to have permission to access `/dev/mem`.

 ```cpp
 // Use the map_m5_mem to map the "magic" address range to /dev/mem
     map_m5_mem();